kohya-ss/sd-scripts/README.md

 Aug 10, 2024:  LoRA key prefix is changed to `lora_unet` from `lora_flex` to make it compatible with ComfyUI.

-Please update PyTorch to 2.4.0.
+__Please update PyTorch to 2.4.0.
 We have tested with PyTorch 2.4.0 with CUDA 12.4.
-We also updated `accelerate` to 0.33.0 just to be safe.
+We also updated `accelerate` to 0.33.0 just to be safe. `requirements.txt` is also updated, so please update the requirements.__

 We have added a new training script for LoRA training.
 The script is `flux_train_network.py`.
 See `--help` for options.
 Sample command is below, settings are based on [AI Toolkit by Ostris](https://github.com/ostris/ai-toolkit).
 It will work with 24GB VRAM GPUs.